-Walter aka Wally Ward was from Scarborough, Ontario and currently resides with his wife, Marjorie, in Mississauga, Ontario.
+Walter aka Wally Ward was from Scarborough, Ontario and resided with his wife, Marjorie, in Mississauga, Ontario.

 His pilot's wings were presented by Billy Bishop.
 During the Second World War, Ward flew more than 100 operations as a pilot with RCAF 440 Squadron, including D-Day.